twisterghost/jankbot/README.md

 ### The API

-Your module needs to have at least these four functions exported:
+Your module needs to have at least these three functions exported:

 ##### exports.handle(input, source)